Real Story: Danielle Barber

 My time at CSM has changed the direction of my life and given me an invaluable opportunity to begin my professional career.
 I was able to decide which degree to pursue and establish a general career direction that suits me.
 If I had not attended CSM, I wouldn't have had as many opportunities to gain work experience or networking connections to build my working career upon.

-Aside from completing my bachelor’s degree in communication studies at UMGC, I will continue working with the Nonprofit Institute.
-In the meantime, I will explore educational and professional resources to establish a more solid direction for my future career.
-I will also improve my skills in writing and social media, as well as learn new ones for future job positions.
+Now that I've earned my bachelor's degree, I plan to continue working with the Nonprofit Institute while also exploring educational and professional resources to further establish a solid direction for my career.
+I also want to continue to improve my skills in writing and social media, as well as learn new ones for future job positions.
 Additionally, I hope to connect with people and nonprofits through the college and local community.

-If I were giving advice to potential college students, I would reassure them that it's okay to not know what degree and/or career to pursue.
-It is okay to feel overwhelmed about making decisions on both.
-But fear should not stop them from starting to figure out which choices are right for them.
-Making any progress, no matter how much or little is better than none.
+My advice to potential (and current!) college students is that it's okay to not know what degree or career to pursue.
+It's okay to feel overwhelmed about making decisions on both.
+But don't let fear stop you from starting to figure out which choices feel right to you.
+Making any progress, no matter how much or little, is better than none.

 Finally, I wish to thank the people in my life who have enabled me to pursue my educational and professional opportunities.
 Without the help of these people, I would not have been able to enter the next phase of my life.
 I want to thank my parents for funding my ability to attend college as well as for being an abundant source of love and support.
 I also want to thank Cara Fogarty and Michelle Sullivan for encouraging me to grow professionally.
 They gave me the chance to gain work experience in my degree field and start my professional career.